If you’re worried about your finances, there is help available. Remember, the sooner you take control, the better – don’t ignore the problem!

 This is a free online resource that gathers together lots of guides on subjects including benefits and tax credits, finding work and accessing education, bank accounts and insurance, managing debt and knowing your rights.

-The Money Advice Service is a free impartial service which has been set up by the government to help everyone in the UK make the most of their money.
+Money Helper is a free impartial service which has been set up by the government to help everyone in the UK make the most of their money.

 This is a really useful resource whether you are about to embark on a big life event, such as getting married or having a child or if you just need some advice on how to manage your day to day budget.
 There is also an online Money Health Check which will give you a personalised action plan to help you sort out your finances and plan for the future.